Randy Santiago

 As an actor, Santiago has acted in movies such as Paikot-ikot, released in 1990, Pera o Bayong (Not da TV)!
 (2000), in which he portrayed Tiburcio, and Taray at Teroy (1988).
 As a film producer, he has produced movies such as "JR", released in 1983, and "Daniel Bartolo ng Sapang Bato" (1982).

 Personal life

-Randy is the brother of film/TV/stage director Rowell Santiago and actor Raymart Santiago, and the son of film director Pablo Santiago and actress Cielito Legaspi.
+Santiago is the brother of film/TV/stage director Rowell Santiago and actor Raymart Santiago, and the son of film director Pablo Santiago and actress Cielito Legaspi.

-Randy is almost never seen in public without sunglasses due to lazy eye.
+Santiago is rarely seen in public without sunglasses due to lazy eye.
 Santiago mentioned in an interview in Magandang Buhay that his eyelid condition was a result of a cyst on his left eyelid which first appeared when he was in second grade.
+In 2025, Santiago underwent cataract surgery.

-Randy is married to Marilou Coronel and have three children: Raphael (born 1991), Ryan (1993–2017) and Raiko (born 2002).
+Santiago is married to Marilou Coronel and has three children, one of whom, died from multiple sclerosis in 2017 aged 24.

 Other ventures

 In addition to his acting career, he is also the owner of Ratsky Bar, a restaurant chain with branches throughout the Philippines and the Middle East.